WeirdMidas/AetherAtlas/README.md

 ## Profiles

-- powersave: Based on "Balance" mode, but with a more aggressive "to-idle" mode, which may impact the UX for some users.
+- powersave: based on "Balance" mode, but with a more aggressive "to-idle" mode, which may impact the UX for some users.
-- balance: Smoother and consumes less power than the stock setting.
+- balance: smoother and consumes less power than the stock setting.
 It tends to be more prone to idle.
-- performance: More aggressive and consumes the most power, it tends to have the most aggressive "rice" compared to the others.
+- performance: more aggressive and consumes the most power, it tends to have the most aggressive "rice" compared to the others.
-- fast: More stable as it meets the power needs of the device's chassis, allowing for fewer frequency variations and a more aggressive "rice-to-idle" on both sides.
+- fast: more stable as it meets the power needs of the device's chassis, allowing for fewer frequency variations and a more aggressive "rice-to-idle" on both sides.

 ```plain
 For the sake of work efficiency, the compatibility between the SOCs